danthegoodman1/icedb/icedb/v3/ARCHITECTURE.md

   "p": string // the file path, e.g. /some/prefixed/file.parquet
   "b": number // the size in bytes
-  "t": number // created timestamp in milliseconds "tmb"?: string // the path of the log file this was merged from, indicating that this file is not alive.
-When tombstone cleanup updates this log file it will also delete this file marker
+  "t": number // created timestamp in milliseconds "tmb"?: int // exists if the file is not alive, the unix ms the file was tombstoned }
-}
 ```